BalderHolst/uni-notes/notes/z-transformation.md

 ### Inverse z-transform
 This is done with a ***table lookup***.
 See [[#Lookup Tables|tables]].
 See [[Lektion 5 - Introduktion til z-transformation.pdf#page=81|slides]].

+If the expression if not found in the table try [[Partialbrøker|partial fractions]].

 **Make sure that the system is stable before converting back**

 >[!example]-